 WALTER B. DANDLIKER, Ph.D., is doing research on the components of human enthrocytes in the Chemistry Department of the University of California. partment of the University of California.
 Walt was formerly a research associate at C.I.T.
 He has been married since December 1943 to the former Beverly Ann Bullock of San Francisco.

-SHI-WEI LOO, Ph.D., is working with SIDNEY W. FOX '40, as a research associate in the Chemistry Desearch at Laws State College Americant at Laws State College American partment at Iowa State College, Ames,
+SHI-WEI LOO, Ph.D., is working with SIDNEY W. FOX '40, as a re-search associate in the Chemistry Department at Iowa State College, Ames, Iowa.